 Real Life Intern, Hser Ner Moo & Highland High School

 “I have been involved with Real Life for the past four years as a volunteer at the Hser Ner Moo Community Center.
 The relationships that I’ve developed and experiences that I’ve had there have been so fulfilling.
 I can’t wait to be back!

 I am currently a student at the University of Utah and plan on studying global health and environmental science.
 Since I went to Nepal in 2015 with Youthlinc I have loved participating in community service and have also been involved with programming at Red Butte Gardens, the Salt Lake City Public Library, and a global health service group.
 I love to run and climb and hike, and I am part of the diving club team at the U. My experiences abroad have been some of the most trans formative in my life, so I hope to continue travelling and work internationally someday.

 I am so grateful for the opportunity to be a part of the Real Life community again and can’t wait to see what this year holds!”

-Real Life Intern, Northwest Middle School
+Real Life Intern, Granite Park Junior High School

 “I am a sophomore at Salt Lake Community College pursuing a degree in marketing.
 I work as a realtor because I love interacting with people and helping them find their dream home.
 I’m also fluent in Spanish which helps me communicate more with people from other cultures!